Back

 Start today

 If the fridge works normally, it will inform the backend about the door_locked event, and the backend will ask the fridge for a list of products.
-We couldn’t finish the purchase with an opened door, because then the fridge wouldn’t understand which products were taken.
-To solve the problem, we added a 300-second timer — when a user opens the door, they can choose products during this period.
+We couldn’t finish the purchase with an opened door because then, the fridge wouldn’t understand which products were taken.
+To solve the problem, we added a 300-second timer — when users open the door, they can choose products during this period.
 When the time is out, we finish the purchase and the backend asks the fridge which products are taken.

 See also How to simplify life for event organizers.
 Purrweb’s case